kpecsok98/Worcester-Greenspace/README.md

 Then perfect, you sucessfully created the Worcester_EJ GeoDataFrame.

-Even though we have a variable now that contains Environmental Justice CBGs in Worcester, there's still more we need to do.
-We don't just want to compare green space in Enivronmental Justice CBGs and Non-Environmental CBGs, we also want to see how green space in Worcester compares in Environmental Justice CBGs that fulfill all three criteria, and Environmental Justice CBGs that fulfill some criteria.
+Even though we have a GeoDataFrame now that contains Environmental Justice CBGs in Worcester, there's still more we need to do.
+We don't just want to compare green space in Environmental Justice CBGs and Non-Environmental CBGs, we also want to see how green space in Worcester compares in Environmental Justice CBGs that fulfill all three criteria, and Environmental Justice CBGs that fulfill some criteria.
 If you want to see what the criteria are, go back to the Objective section of this tutorial where I list off the three Environmental Justice criteria.
 So first let's work to create a shapefile that is of Environmental Justice CBGs that fulfill all three criteria, we will do this again through a Select by Attribute.
 In this code below we simply just select Environmental CBGs within Worcester that satisfy all three criteria, which means we only select those CBGs that have a ```CRIT_CNT``` (short for Criteria Count) that is equal to three.

 ```Python
 # From Worcester Environmental Justice Block Group file select by attribute to select Block Groups with all three criteria.